abcxyz/readability/README.md

 To propose new readability:

-1. Find the associated language YAML file in the `terraform` directory.
-For example, to Go readability file is in `terraform/go.yaml`.
+1. Find the associated language YAML file in the `config` directory.
+For example, to Go readability file is in `config/go.yaml`.

 1. Propose a new membership under the members section: